 1. ESG and sustainability requirements

-Modern RFPs increasingly include environmental and social governance criteria.
-We've seen a 240% increase in ESG-related questions from 2021 to 2024, covering topics like carbon footprint, supply chain ethics, and diversity metrics.
+Modern RFPs increasingly include environmental and social governance criteria, covering topics like carbon footprint, supply chain ethics, and diversity metrics.

 2. Continuous evaluation models